nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. <ins>User lists clients (UC1).</ins>

-1. User requests to display policies associated with a selected client.
+2. User requests to display policies associated with a selected client.

-2. ClientBook shows all policies associated with this client.
+3. ClientBook shows all policies associated with this client.

     Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The selected client has no policies.

-    * 1a1.
+    * 2a1.
 ClientBook shows message indicating that no policies are associated with the selected client.

       Use case ends.

-* 1b.
+* 2b.
 One or more of the given arguments are invalid.

-    * 1b1.
+    * 2b1.
 ClientBook shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

 <br>